 Chevrolet Corvette C8 Zora

-The Chevrolet Corvette C8 Zora is expected to arrive for the 2024 model year to become the uncontested flagship of the eighth-generation Corvette family, serving as a bastion of American engineering to deliver “out of this world” performance.
+The Chevrolet Corvette C8 Zora is expected to arrive for the 2024 model year to become the uncontested flagship of the eighth-generation Corvette family, serving as a bastion of American engineering to deliver awe-inspiring levels of performance, control and driving dynamics.

 The C8 Zora will complete the eight-generation Corvette family as the undisputed range-topping model.